danielspangler/icat/README.md

 icat
 ====

 A rapidly done, hacked together, prototype of a context analysis tool for systems engineers.
+Built at Old Dominion University for CS 411W

 Build